The Guide

 The institution put its unsavoury past behind it and relocated to Lambeth in 1815, to the building that now houses the Imperial War Museum, and in 1930 it moved to its present site in the leafy suburb of Monks Orchard, which lies on the south side of Beckenham.

-The hospital’s museum possesses a magnificent collection of art, artefacts and archives relating to mental illness and the history of the Hospital of St Mary Bethlehem and its successors.
-However, its cramped accommodation means that only a very limited selection can be displayed at any one time.
-Its most prized possessions, always on show, are the statues Raving Madness (shown below) and Melancholy, by Caius Gabriel Cibber (see also the statue of Charles II), which were originally mounted on either side of the gateway to the Moorfields hopsital.
+The museum possesses a magnificent collection of material relating to mental illness and the history of the Hospital of St Mary Bethlehem and its successors.
+However, only a limited selection can be displayed at any one time.
+Its most prized possessions are the statues Melancholy and Raving Madness (shown below), by Caius Gabriel Cibber (see also the statue of Charles II), which were originally mounted on either side of the gateway to the Moorfields hopsital.

-The gallery contains a little miscellany of more recent art, mostly the work of the hospital’s residents and ex-residents.
+The gallery contains a little miscellany of art, mostly the work of the hospital’s residents and ex-residents.
+Exhibitions and events are programmed throughout the year.
 The paintings and drawings on display range from the whimsical to the disconcerting and sometimes downright distressing.
 On a lighter note, there are Bedlam-branded souvenir items for sale – mugs, pencils and the like.

-Raving Madness by Caius Gabriel Cibber, at the Bethlem Royal Hospital Museum
+Melancholy and Raving Madness by Caius Gabriel Cibber

 The Bethlem Royal Hospital, Monks Orchard Road, Beckenham BR3 3BX